niklas-rittmann/StrangerDanger/README.md

 - [ ] Build docker image to simplify use
 - [ ] Build a web based user interface to serve the API
 - [ ] Add different image streaming services
-- [ ] Detect different enteties like dogs as well
+- [ ] Detect different entities like dogs as well
 - [ ] Trigger event when Stranger is detected